jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 Backups, data replication, other bulk transfers can oftentimes take a non-best path through the network.
 In theory the least utilized path could be many hops in length, so we're going to build the query such that the traversal limits itself to a maximum of 6 hops from the source vertex.

    1. Graph traversal query for the least utilized path.
 The 1..6 notation indicates the query can consider paths with 6 or few hops.
-    - Query for full path data:
+    - Query for full path data.
+We expect to see the Arango UI render a topology that includes all seven routers:

    ```
    FOR v, e, p in 1..6 outbound 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' sr_topology
        options {uniqueVertices: "path", bfs: true} filter v._id == 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7'